hastyy/Mercedes-Benz.io-Frontend-Developer-Challenge-for-SINFO-Solution/README.md

 Once you have node.js installed, open up your OS's Terminal/Bash application, change into the root folder of the challenge (where the file `package.json` is located) and run `npm install`.

-After all NPM packages installed successfully it will open a browser tab with src/index.html running in http://localhost:8080/ (if you can't see that tab in your browser try running `npm run dev`).
+After all NPM packages installed successfully it will open a browser tab with src/index.html running in http://localhost:8080/ (if you can't see that tab in your browser try running `npm start` or `npm run dev`).

+### Production ready

+Whenever you want to build a production-ready image of the project, change into the root folder of the challenge (where the file `package.json` is located) and run `npm run build`.

+The process will take a few seconds to complete, but when it does you should have a new `dist` folder which contains all the static assets that compose the project.
+These files are already opmitized for a production environment.

 ## Coding guidelines